Statistics includes the study of methods for data collection, analysis, and interpretation, and principles of experimental design.

 Important Notes

 Restrictions on credit for introductory statistics courses.
-Students with credit for STAT 103 are eligible to subsequently take STAT 241, STAT 244, STAT 245 or STAT 246 for credit.
-Students may NOT take STAT 103 for credit either concurrently with or following STAT 241, STAT 245, STAT 246 or ECON 204.
-Students may take both STAT 103 and STAT 244 regardless of order completed.
-Students are not permitted to take more than one of STAT 242, STAT 244, STAT 245 or STAT 246 for credit.
-Students may take STAT 241 for credit before, concurrently with, or after any one of STAT 244, STAT 245 or STAT 246.
+Students with credit for STAT 103 are eligible to subsequently take STAT 241.3.
+Students may NOT take STAT 103 for credit either concurrently with or following STAT 241.
+Students may take STAT 103 for credit before, concurrently with, or after STAT 244 and/or one of STAT 245 or STAT 246.
+Students may NOT take STAT 103 for credit either concurrently with or following a 300-level course or higher in STAT.

 Students with credit for an introductory statistics course offered by another department or college should consult the Statistics Course Regulations in the Arts and Science section of the Course and Program Catalogue and check with that academic unit for any other restrictions.